Which is the best 4K Blu-ray player to buy?

-If you’ve been looking for a way to advance your home cinema game, you’ve come to the right place.
-In this handy list, you’ll find the best 4K Blu-ray player for your needs and budget.
+If you’re seeking to advance your home cinema game, this is the place to find all the information you need.
+In this handy list, you’ll find the best 4K Blu-ray player to suit your needs and budget.

-So you’ve got your 4K TV all set up, you’ve upgraded your Netflix subscription and you think you’re ready to enjoy all that 4K has to offer, right?
-Well, not quite.
-While 4K and HDR streaming is a really accessible way to experience the joys of 4K, the very best performance in terms of both picture and audio quality is going to come from a 4K disc played on a 4K Blu-ray player.
+Your 4K TV is ready to go, so is your Netflix subscription, and you’re ready to enjoy all that 4K has to offer.
+But hold on a moment.
+While 4K and HDR streaming is certainly an accessible way to experience the joys of 4K, the very best performance in terms of both picture and audio quality comes from a 4K disc played on a 4K Blu-ray player.

-Thankfully, unlike most areas of tech, the 4K Blu-ray player market is still relatively small, so you only have a small selection of big names to choose from.
+The choice of brands is, thankfully, easy to get to grips with, as the 4K Blu-ray player market is still relatively small, so you only have a limited selection of big names to consider.

-In contrast, after an arguably slow start, the number of discs available is now really starting to pick up, with most of the year’s big releases set to launch in this format.
+However, the number of discs available is now really starting to pick up, and most of the year’s big releases are set to launch in this format.